3zamil/week10day01-mongoDB/README.md

 ### Code Along: Read People and Doctors

 Together, we'll build a query for our people collection.
-Let's see if we can find all people born after a date.
-How about the number of people over 71 inches tall?
+Let's see if we can find all people people over 71 inches tall?
 What about all the doctors who perform surgery?

 ### Lab: Read Ingredients